 Mr. Daniel Servitje Montull has served as Chief Executive Officer of Grupo Bimbo since 1997, and as Chairman of the Board of Directors since 2013.
 He holds a degree in Business Administration from Universidad Iberoamericana, in Mexico.
 In 1987 he obtained an MBA degree from Stanford University.
-He joined Grupo Bimbo in February 1982, where he has been responsible for different positions, including VP of Bimbo, Chief Executive of Marinela and VP of Grupo Bimbo.
+He joined Grupo Bimbo in February 1982, where he has held different positions, like CEO of Organización Marinela and Vice President of Grupo Bimbo, ammong others.